janellamarie/portfolio/README.md

 # Description
-Repository for my portfolio website
+Repository for my portfolio website hosted on GitHub Pages!

 This uses:
 - React (JavaScript) with Vite